Glossary TermApril 20, 2024

 • Insane: 50-100x (you will probably lose everything)

 Pro tip: The best traders use low leverage.
-They'd rather make 50% on 5x leverage than lose everything on 50x leverage.
+They would rather make 50% with 5x leverage than lose everything with 50x leverage.

 Strategy 2: Always Use Stop Losses